 Did you make it this far?
 If so, yay, and thank you!
 I know it’s a lot to digest.
 Where do we go from here?
 This is my plan.
 First, look at your wardrobe and look at the tags.
 What fabrics are in your closet?
 Don’t go and get rid of all your clothes because they have polyester or acrylic.
 That’s not the point!
 My goal is to STOP purchasing those fabrics going forward.
 Just as I don’t want you getting rid of your existing wardrobe this is also not a prompt to go buy a whole new one.
 Again, quality over quantity and focusing on less consumption overall is the goal.
 Here’s my next steps:

-- Clothing purchases will not contain any percentage of the following fabrics: polyester, acrylic, nylon, viscose or rayon.
+- Clothing purchases will not contain the following fabrics (unless sustainably made using recycled materials): polyester, acrylic, nylon, viscose or rayon.

 - When purchasing anything new focus on buying from sustainable and ethical brands (more on that below) and items made of fabrics including: linen, organic cotton, recycled polyester (for activewear and outerwear), upcycled textiles, tencel and organic/sustainable silk.